phineas-pta/Bayesian-Methods-for-Hackers-using-PyStan/README.md

-re-write of HMC code in the book *Probabilistic Programming & Bayesian Methods for Hackers* to PyStan2
+re-write of HMC code in the book *Probabilistic Programming & Bayesian Methods for Hackers* to ~~PyStan2~~ CmdStanPy (due to multiple feature changes in PyStan3, I decided to make it to CmdStanPy)

 original book: https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers